LLNL/axom/src/docs/sphinx/coding_guide/sec08_design_implement.rst

 inline using the "inline" keyword, the compiler decides if the function will be inlined.
 A compiler will not inline a function that it considers too long or too complex (e.g., if it contains complicated conditional logic).
-When a compiler inlines a function, it replace the function call with the body of the function.
+When a compiler inlines a function, it replaces the function call with the body of the function.
 Most modern compilers do a good job of deciding when inlining is a good choice.